 It is easy in our industry to get pigeon-holed and isolated down a certain path.
 If you work for the same organization or train with the same people you will begin to put yourself on an island and limit your range of focus.
 By getting out there and expanding your network of industry mentors and contacts you can ensure you keep your eyes open and remain grounded in reality.
 You can do this by diversifying who you train with, going to conferences or meetups, working for different people or even going online.
 LinkedIn and Facebook have some great places to network and develop via online communities, but to truly take it to a higher level; the VIP Local Asset Network is where you need to be active.

 Regardless of the platform, put yourself out there, ask for help and seek other’s opinions.
 You don’t have to agree with them, but don’t completely discount everything either.
 Not one single person has the answer to everything and neither do you.
 There is more than one way to do most things and diversifying all aspects of your professional portfolio will help you achieve greatness in this field (or any field for that matter).

 #8 Seek Out VIP Protection Experience

-Small Caveat but Big Tip: Don’t over do your assistance.
-You can be a big help and a force multiplier to any VIP Protection team, provided you act appropriately and limit your involvement to whats required or asked for.
+Small Caveat but Big Tip: Don’t overdo your assistance if you’re assigned to support a VIP operation.
+You can be a big help and a force multiplier to any Close Protection team, provided you act appropriately and limit your involvement to what’s required or asked for.
 I have seen too many overzealous helpers over the years that have created interference instead of assistance.
 Be realistic and hesitant until asked for assistance, unless the “stuff” is truly hitting the fan.

 #9 Professional Resume